naumch1k/react-mesto-api-full/README.md

 * Server URL: [https://api.naumch1k.students.nomoredomains.rocks/](https://api.naumch1k.students.nomoredomains.rocks/)
 * Public IP Address: *178.154.230.162*

+You are more than welcome to register yourself, or can just use
+login: *test@test.ru*
+password: *password*

 ### Functionality
 * User authorization and registration
 * Change user avatar